Robert Buckland: Pre-parliamentary political career

 Buckland stood as the Conservative Party candidate for Elli ward on Dyfed County Council in May 1993, winning the seat from Labour with a majority of just 3 votes.
 It was reported that he was the first Conservative "in living memory" to have been elected in the Llanelli area.
 Following local government reorganisation, the Elli ward became part of the unitary Carmarthenshire County Council and Buckland stood again in 1995, losing to the Labour candidate by over 200 votes.

 At the 1994 European Parliament election, Buckland stood in South Wales West, coming second with 12.2% of the vote behind the Labour candidate David Morris.

-In 1995, Buckland stood in the 1995 Islwyn by-election, coming fourth with 3.9% of the vote.
+In 1995, Buckland stood in the 1995 Islwyn by-election.
+He came in fourth place with 3.9% of the vote.

 Buckland stood in Preseli Pembrokeshire at the 1997 general election, coming second with 27.7% of the vote behind the Labour candidate Jackie Lawrence.

 He was on the Conservative Party list of candidates for Wales at the 1999 European elections, but was not elected.

 At the 2005 general election, Buckland stood in South Swindon, coming second with 37.2% of the vote behind the Labour candidate Anne Snelgrove.